 Have you seen those drinks with the floating edible eggs or beads in them?
 One interesting brand was Orbitz Soda, which contained colored beads that were suspended in the carbonated soda.
 You can apply chemistry to make edible eggs or beads.
 In fact, you can even make them change color.
-In this project, I’ll show you how to make gel eggs that change color in an acidic drink, such as soda or lemonade.
+In this project, Here is how to make gel eggs that change color in an acidic drink, such as soda or lemonade.

 Chameleon Eggs Ingredients